 Broda’s Encore Rehab Wheelchair is a new level of seating customization with a universal seating system now shipping on-chair with the Matrx® Seating Series.
-This allows clinicians to customize this Broda wheelchair to meet the seating and positioning needs of each individual client.
+The Encore Rehab allows clinicians to customize this Broda wheelchair to meet the seating and positioning needs of each client.

-The Encore Rehab comes standard with universal legrest mounts and Dynamic Rocking feature that has been seen to reduce depression, anxiety, and reduction in pain medication specifically for those with dementia or Alzheimer’s (source).
-Dynamic Rocking is caregiver activated for patient safety which is critical in the long-term and complex care setting.
+The Encore Rehab comes standard with a dynamic rocking feature that has been seen to reduce depression, anxiety, and even reduction in pain specifically for those with Dementia or Alzheimer’s conditions (source).
+The dynamic rocking feature is caregiver activated and the tension adjustable for patient safety.

 Medicare HCPCS Code E1161*

 - Universal Seating System (Solid Seat Pan & Open Back Canes)

 - 16 Gauge Powder Coated Tubular Steel Frame